The Best of Both Worlds: Combining Pentesting and Bug Bounties for Maximum Security

 If so, at minimum annual penetration testing can enable proactive threat mitigation and reduce the window of exposure to potential attacks.
 Continuous testing complements other security measures and provides a more comprehensive security strategy.

 Retesting is essential to confirm that remediation efforts have successfully addressed security weaknesses identified in previous penetration tests.
-Comparing results from initial tests and retests ensures improvements have been successfully implemented and security gaps are closed.
+Comparing results from initial tests and retests ensures that improvements have been successfully implemented and security gaps have been closed.

 By conducting regular tests, companies can identify and address the most critical vulnerabilities, while also maintaining compliance, customer and partner trust and accelerating their sales cycles.
 Regular pentesting can be complemented by other security measures such as threat modelling, security training, and secure cloud review if large migrations occur.
 Penetration testing should not be viewed in isolation but as part of a larger comprehensive security strategy to match your business needs and risks.